ANRGUSC/SDPP/README.md

 ## Version 1.0
 - Implemented using IOTA
 - Encryption using Shared Secret Key
-- Seller sends its public-key to the buyer along with the "Menu"(but in practical scenarios, it is made available openly)
+- Seller sends its public-key to the buyer along with the "Menu" (but in practical scenarios, it is made available openly)

 ## Future Plans
-- Trying the protocol on Blockchain based cryptocurrencies
+- Trying the protocol on Blockchain based cryptocurrencies including Ethereum
 - Integration with Hyperledger Fabric
-- A more general, clean architecture(based on [Blockstack](https://blockstack.org/))
+- A more general, clean architecture (such as based on [Blockstack](https://blockstack.org/))
 - Incorporating TLS
 - Implementation with mobile device